MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-visual-studio.md

 Your account name is the front of your URL to visualstudio.com:
     ![](media/powerbi-content-pack-visual-studio/URLimage.png)

-Your Project name is the name you see at the top of every page in VSO:
+Your Project name is the name you see at the top of every page in VSTS:
 	![](media/powerbi-content-pack-visual-studio/Projectimage.png)

 You can also use wildcards to select multiple projects.
 For example, you can select all projects by entering just “\*”, or all projects that start with “Azure” by entering “Azure\*”.